50 states + GFCI outlets

-The running time of the H08053, with its 8 gallons fuel capacity, can reach around 12 hours at 50% load on a full tank of gasoline (fuel consumption around 0.67 GPH).
-With propane, it can reach around 5 hours (estimation based on a 20 lbs tank - propane consumption around 0.94 GPH).
+Regarding its running time, the H08053, with a 8 gallons fuel capacity can operate for around 12 hours at 50% load with a full tank of gasoline (fuel consumption around 0.67 GPH).
+When using propane, it can run for around 5 hours (estimation based on a 20 lbs tank - propane consumption around 0.94 GPH).

-Since the H08053 has a somewhat high THD (<25%), it is advisable to not use it for the powering of sensitive electronic devices.
+As the H08053 has a high THD (<25%), it is not recommended to use it to power sensitive electronic devices.

 If you own an RV with a 50-amp service, you can consider this Firman unit as RV-ready, as it features a 14-50R outlet.
+Its L5-30R receptacle can also be used for a simple RV connection with an L5-30P to TT-30R adaptor.
 In addition, due to the featured twist-lock L14-30R receptacle, the H08053 is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.

 The Firman H08053 has a conventional, open frame design, of the following dimensions: L30.2 x W27.5 x H26.3 in, which offers support and allows it to be raised above ground level.
-The generator is designed for ideal use outdoors and in rough environments.
+The device has been designed for tough environments and demanding outdoor use.

-As the generator's weight is 212 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
+Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 212 pounds.
 Nevertheless, thanks to its wheel kit (⌀10") and its folding handle (a decent solution to its lack of maneuverability), the generator can be easily moved, once placed the ground.

 The generator includes a built-in fuel gauge, a quick, easy and convenient method of checking the device’s gas level.